 Pricing for resident parking permits is available on the Parking Permit Fees page.

 2016-17 Waitlist Information

-Resident permits will be sold on an annual basis only for the R3 Poly Canyon Village (900 spaces) and R4 Canyon Circle Structure (925 spaces).
+Resident permits will be sold on an annual basis only for the R3 Village Drive Structure (900 spaces) and R4 Canyon Circle Structure (925 spaces).
 Both parking structures are located in the Poly Canyon housing area.
 Resident permits will be available on first come, first serve basis via waitlist.
-The parking Waitlist will be available once Housing assignments are made on August 17, 2016 (tentative).
-Parking permit waitlist awards will be made beginning August 25, 2016 (tentative).

 The parking waitlist for the R3 and R4 parking areas are now available.
 Parking permit waitlist awards will be made beginning August 25, 2016.
 Students will have a specified timeframe to purchase or forfeit their parking permit award.